Menu Close

 Quiz Bowl

 The brackets will be assembled randomly.
-2024 brackets available soon.
+No changes for 2026.

 Additional Information: Limit – 1 HS team per school